suizokukan/pimydoc/README.md

 Beware, the format string "*.py" is not supported.

 #### REGEX_FIND_DOCTITLE : ^\[(?P<doctitle>.+)\]$
-Python regex describing in the documentation source file the way the doctiles appear.
+Python regex describing in the documentation source file, NOT in the source files the the way the doctiles appear.
 The group name (?P<doctitle>) is mandatory.

 Examples :

 REGEX_FIND_DOCTITLE : ^\[(?P<doctitle>.+)\]$

 ... if doctitles appear as "[mydoctitle]" in the documentation source file.

 REGEX_FIND_DOCTITLE : ^\<(?P<doctitle>.+)\>$

 ... if doctitles appear as "<mydoctitle>" in the documentation source file.

 #### STARTSYMB_IN_DOC :| |

 Characters appearing in source files juste before a doc line.
 The STARTSYMB_IN_DOC characters may be preceded by other characters, like spaces, "#", "//", and so on :